DUSP-PKG Summer Fellowships

 • Project Abstract: Summarize your application.
 Be clear, specific, and jargon-free.
 Imagine that a friend who knows little about your work asks you to explain your proposal.
 How would you describe it to them?

 • Work plan: What are your key goals for this work?
 What will you do during your Fellowship to accomplish those goals?
 How long will the main steps take?
 What preparation do you need to do before your Fellowship?
 How will you evaluate your success in meeting your goals?
-If this is a team project and multiple team members are applying for PKG Fellowships, outline each person’s role in the project.
+If this is a team project and multiple team members are applying for DUSP-PKG Fellowships, outline each person’s role in the project.
 (N.B.
 Each team member must write and submit their own application.
 The selection committee will award Fellowships based on applicants’ individual merits, so there is no guarantee that people who apply together will be selected together.)
 Describe your plan primarily in words, not charts.

 • Career Development: Describe how your DUSP-PKG Fellowship will contribute to your career development in urban studies and planning.